Delaware LLC Formation 2026: $110 Filing Fee + $300/yr Franchise Tax and the Court of Chancery Edge

 3. File the Certificate of Formation

 File online through the Division of Corporations or by mail.
 The Certificate of Formation requires minimal information: LLC name, registered agent name and address, and the signature of an authorized person.
-The filing fee is $90.
+The filing fee is $110 (raised from $90 on August 1, 2024).

 4. Draft an Operating Agreement